-The application site is located within the Sligo Bay and Drowse Hydrometric Area (35) and Catchment (35), and the Owenmore Sub-Catchment (040) and the Ballysodare Sub-Basin (010).
+The application site is located within the Sligo Bay and Drowse Hydrometric Area and Catchment and the Owenmore Sub-Catchment and Sub-Basin.
 There are no drains or streams within the application site itself.
-The closest watercourse to the site is the main channel of the Ballysodare River, which is 120m east of the application site.
-The Ballysadare River forms downstream of the confluence of the River Unshin and the Owenmore River at Collooney.
-It flows north for approximately 4km, through Ballysadare until it flows into Ballysadare Bay.
+The closest watercourse to the site is the Owenmore River, and this is 53m north of the application site.
+The Owenmore River rises in the elevated lands of the Curlew Mountains.
+It flows north / north-west direction, eventually flowing though Collooney, whereupon it joins the Ballysadare River.
+The Ballysadare River then flows into Ballysadare Bay.